-Community-based Learning (CBL) is an academic course-based pedagogy that involves student work with disadvantaged and underserved individuals or groups, or organizations working with and for disadvantaged and underserved individuals or groups, that is structured to meet community-defined needs.
+Community-based Learning (CBL) is defined as an academic course-based pedagogy that involves student work with disadvantaged and underserved individuals or groups, or organizations working with and for disadvantaged and underserved individuals or groups, that is structured to meet community-defined needs.
 Critically, course objectives and student community work are fundamentally integrated.
-The basic aim of CBL courses is two-fold:first, that students’ experiences in community-based work will heighten their engagement with central academic themes and material in the course; and second, that the academic course content will facilitate students’ ability to reflect in deep and constructive ways on their experiences working in the community.
+The basic aim of CBL courses is two-fold: first, that students’ experiences in community-based work will heighten their engagement with central academic themes and material in the course; and second, that the academic course content will facilitate students’ ability to reflect in deep and constructive ways on their experiences working in the community.

 - CBL as an ‘embedded option’ within a course.
 Students choosing the CBL option enroll in the CBL section for the course during pre-registration or are moved into the CBL section of the course after Add/Drop.
 Depending on the specific course requirements, Each student completes at least 20 to 40 hours of structured community-based work, along with designated course assignments requiring active integration by students of their community-based work and other course materials.
 In this model, the course instructor designs the course to include ‘tracks’ for students, one of which involves structured community-based work and its related assignments, such as papers, reports, oral presentations, or exams.
 Students who complete the CBL option receive the CBL designation on their transcript.
 Note: Students do not receive an additional 4th credit for completing the "embedded CBL option" of a course.
 An additional 4th credit for community engagement work is available through CSJ's 4th Credit Option for Social Action program.